jamesfmackenzie/jamesfmackenzie.github.io/_drafts/playing_downloaded_atari_st_games/use-floppy-disk-to-transfer-files-from-pc-to-st.md

 ###4.
 Copy files onto floppy disk

-Use Windows explorer or the command line to copy files onto the disk
+This should be pretty easy!
+Use Windows Explorer or the Command prompt to copy files onto the disk.

+INSERT ANIMATED GIF OF COPYING FILES TO THE ST

 ###5.
 Load files on ST

 Pop the disk into your ST, power on and browse to the files.
 You're all done!

-INSERT PICTURE OF FILES LOADING ON ST
+INSERT ANIMATED GIF OF FILES LOADING ON ST

 ###Splitting large files

-If you have a hard drive attached to your ST, you might want to transfer files bigger than what can fit on a single floppy.
+If you have a hard drive attached to your ST, you might want to transfer files bigger than those you can fit on a single floppy.

 You can achieve this using the ARJ utility.